Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

     <br>Dithering can be done in multiple ways:</li>
     <br>
     <ol class="roman">
-      <li id="checkerboard-dithering"><b>Checkerboard dithering</b>Checkerboard dithering (also known as simply “checkerboarding”) is not recommended in most cases, because it is too repetitive and usually doesn’t fit the material.
+      <li id="checkerboard-dithering"><b>Checkerboard dithering</b> (also known as simply “checkerboarding”) is not recommended in most cases, because it is too repetitive and usually doesn’t fit the material.
 Special cases include chainmail and some particle effects.
 It looks like, well, a checkerboard of two colors.</li>
       <br>
       <img src="/images/pages/textures/classicfaithful/4.png" alt="checkerboard dithering transition" class="center" loading="lazy">
       <p class="center"><i><b>Picture 4:</b> Checkerboard dithering used as a transition between two colors.</i></p>